Updated 19 June 2020

 Photographic, video or audio recordings made at committee events may be published on our social media platforms, our website or in printed and digital material.

-Photographic, video or audio recordings made at committee events could potentially be used without reference to the context of the event to promote the work of the Welsh Parliament and engage with the people of Wales.
+Photographic, video or audio recordings made at committee events could potentially be used without reference to the context of the event to promote the work of the Senedd and engage with the people of Wales.

-Any photographic, video or audio recordings made at committee events that are not published by the Senedd Commission will not be retained beyond the end of the Fifth Senedd (i.e. until April 2021).
+Any photographic, video or audio recordings made at committee events that are not published by the Assembly Commission will not be retained beyond the end of the Fifth Assembly (i.e. until April 2021).